Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

-Credit unions will use IRIS to submit responses to all ad-hoc reports or data calls and BCFSA will specify the service request to submit under in the initial communication.
+Credit unions will use IRIS to submit responses to all ad-hoc reports or data calls and BCFSA will specify the submission request to submit under in the initial communication.

 If you are unsure, please check with your relationship manager.

-The Comparative Analysis Report, Credit Union Comparison, and the Summary Trend Analysis Report have been replaced by Credit Union Performance (CUP) Report accessed through IRIS.
+The Comparative Analysis Report, Credit Union Comparison, and the Summary Trend Analysis Report have been replaced by the Credit Union Performance (“CUP”) Report accessible through IRIS.

 These will be featured on BCFSA website and will be updated to reflect any changes.